realityinspector/sheldrakes-game-of-life/CHANGE-ROUND.md

+# CHANGE-ROUND.md - Integrated Runs Feature Planning

+> **✅ IMPLEMENTATION STATUS (Oct 2025)**: This feature has been successfully implemented.
+Integrated runs are functional at `/integrated-runs/gallery`, with API endpoints at `/api/integrated-runs`, and slug-based viewing at `/integrated-runs/{slug}`.
+This document is preserved for historical context and future enhancement planning.

+---

+## Original Planning Document

 Based on the user's detailed request, here is a revised and more explicit AI coding prompt for a coding agent.

 ### 🌟 Project: Enhanced Emergence Simulator - Integrated Runs & Morphic Analysis